phonedude/cs800-s26/assignments/Elhaimeur/3/README.md

 }
 ```

-**Problem:** While generative AI improves task performance, it is unclear whether it helps or harms the acquisition of new skills — a critical question for education where long-term learning matters more than short-term performance, and where AI is unreliable enough that users need their own skills to catch errors.
+**Problem:** While generative AI improves task performance, it is unclear whether it helps or harms the acquisition of new skills.
+This is a critical question for education where long-term learning matters more than short-term performance, and where AI is unreliable enough that users need their own skills to catch errors.

 **Approach:** Pre-registered, large-scale randomized controlled trial with ~1,000 high school math students in Turkey, comparing three conditions across four 90-minute sessions: GPT Base (standard ChatGPT-like interface), GPT Tutor (with teacher-designed hints, solutions in the prompt, and safeguards against giving away answers), and a no-AI control group.